40 Under/Over 40

 Enid Wallace-Simms ’74

-Enid is a Delaware native with vast business experience in the areas of payroll, marketing, insurance, public relations, and community relations.
+Enid Wallace-Simms is a Delaware native with vast business experience in the areas of payroll, marketing, insurance, public relations, and community relations.
 She once served as the account manager for the City of Wilmington under the Managing Customer Perceptions Department of Conectiv Power Delivery.

 Today, Enid’s work largely benefits New Castle and Wilmington, Delaware.
 She works with community and civic organizations to identify opportunities that can benefit from Delmarva Power’s resources.
-In addition, Enid acts as a corporate liaison to the City of Wilmington’s: Mayor, Councilpersons, Public Works and Parks and Recreation Department, and its emergency management personnel.
+In addition, Enid acts as a corporate liaison to the City of Wilmington’s: mayor, council persons, Public Works and Parks and Recreation Department, and its emergency management personnel.
 Enid recognizes the impact of Delmarva Power’s strategic link to business success and corporate citizenship.
 She is developing relationships that will implement and, with time, institutionalize a corporate-wide community investment strategy.
 The goal is to make Delmarva Power, the employer of choice, provider/supplier of choice, investment of choice and neighbor of choice.
 She is working towards that end by building relationships of trust.
 Enid Wallace-Simms exemplifies the spirit of community commitment that Delmarva stands for.
-She is a 2003 recipient of the YMCA’s Black Achiever in Business and Industry Award and serves as the Steering Committee Chairman.
+She is a 2003 recipient of the YMCA’s Black Achiever in Business and Industry Award and serves as its Steering Committee Chairperson.

 Leah Williams ’15 ’16